- Earn an average of £15 per hour

 How Long Should I Stay In Each Job?

 You’re allowed to stay for a maximum of six months with any one employer.
 How long a job lasts will depend on the type of job you’re doing, how you perform in that particular role, and whether or not you find the role suitable.
-An average traveller job tends to last between two to three months, but many people do the full six months.

 What Types Of Jobs Are Commonly Available?